-A History GCSE Grade 6 is desirable, but students can take this A Level even if they have not studied it at GCSE.
-They will need to demonstrate a keen interest in the course content and excellent written analytical skills.
+A History GCSE Grade 6 is desirable, but students can take this A level even if they have not studied it at GCSE.
+They will need to demonstrate excellent written analytical skills.

 History is an especially well-respected subject.
 It has links to most other subjects, providing their context.
-The nature of our chosen curriculum content also borrows from politics, economics, psychology, literature and art to better understand the nature of democracy, dictatorship, and warfare.

-It gives an excellent grounding for those wishing to study law, international relations, politics at university or careers where communication and evaluative skills are important.
+It gives an excellent grounding for those wishing to study law, politics at university or careers where communication skills are important.